 In mid-July Dr. Bennett would attempt suicide.
 It seems Bennett's despair had arisen from difficulties related to love.
 A remembered mock epitaph was inscribed 'In memory of Major General John C. Bennett; who died at the seoge[sic] of Philter,9 in the defence of the cause of Venus, July 17, 1841.'
-10
+10 recounting that Dr. Bennett appeared to have a wife.11 Joseph implied the June 1841 discovery of Bennett's attempted bigamy was the cause of Dr. Bennett's despair.
+Ebenezer Robinson would repeat this explanation for Bennett's suicide attempt many years later.

-The public story, related by Joseph Smith in the Times and Seasons in July 1842, was that Hyrum Smith and William Law had sent a letter, recounting that Dr. Bennett appeared to have a wife.11 Joseph implied the June 1841 discovery of Bennett's attempted bigamy was the cause of Dr.
+The public story, related by Joseph Smith in the Times and Seasons in July 1842, was that Hyrum Smith and William Law had sent a letter,